 It is well known that any C$^*$-subalgebra of a simple, unital AF-algebra must be separable and exact and must admit a faithful, amenable trace.
 Modulo the Universal Coefficient Theorem (UCT) of \cite{RosenbergSchochet}, the present paper shows these are the only obstructions.
-There are no known counter examples to the UCT among separable, exact C$^*$-algebras with a faithful, amenable trace, and it is an important open problem whether all separable, nuclear C$^*$-algebras satisfy the UCT.
+There are no known counterexamples to the UCT among separable, exact C$^*$-algebras with a faithful, amenable trace, and it is an important open problem whether all separable, nuclear C$^*$-algebras satisfy the UCT.

-\begin{theoremA} If $A$ is a separable, exact C*-algebra which satisfies the UCT and admits a faithful, amenable trace, then there is a simple, unital AF-algebra $B$ with unique trace and a trace-preserving embedding $A \hookrightarrow B$. \end{theoremA}
+\begin{theoremA} If $A$ is a separable, exact $C^*$-algebra which satisfies the UCT and admits a faithful, amenable trace, then there is a simple, unital AF-algebra $B$ with a unique trace and a trace-preserving embedding $A \hookrightarrow B$. \end{theoremA}

-Amenable traces were introduced by Connes in \cite{Connes:InjectiveFactors} in the von Neumann algebra setting and are characterized by the existence of almost multiplicative, almost trace-preserving, completely positive, contractive maps into $\mathbb{M}_n$, where ``almost'' is measured in the 2-norm defined by the normalized trace on $\mathbb{M}_n$.
-A key step in Connes's proof that injective $\mathrm{II}_1$-factors are hyperfinite is showing the trace on an injective $\mathrm{II}_1$-factor is amenable.
+Amenable traces were introduced by Connes in \cite{Connes:InjectiveFactors} in the von Neumann algebra setting and are characterized by the existence of almost multiplicative, almost trace-preserving, completely positive, contractive maps into $\mathbb{M}_n$, the algebra of $n \times n$ matrices over $\mathbb{C}$, where ``almost'' is measured in the 2-norm defined by the normalized trace on $\mathbb{M}_n$.
+A key step in Connes's proof that injective $\mathrm{II}_1$-factors are hyperfinite consists of showing that the trace on an injective $\mathrm{II}_1$-factor is amenable.
 In fact, the amenability of the trace characterizes injectivity of $\mathrm{II}_1$-factors.
-Amenable traces were introduced in the C$^*$-algebraic setting by Kirchberg in \cite{Kirchberg:FactorizationProperty} and extensively developed by N.\ Brown in \cite{Brown:Memoirs}.
+Amenable traces were introduced in the C$^*$-algebraic setting by Kirchberg in \cite{Kirchberg:FactorizationProperty} and extensively developed by Brown in \cite{Brown:Memoirs}.